 Number lines can work wonders for helping students understand patterns and how numbers are arranged.
 Quick and simple number line activities can also help busy teachers prepare quality lessons in a jiffy!

 Comparing numbers and using the Greater Than, Less Than, or Equal To signs are often eye-openers for teachers in lower grades.
 But, upper elementary teachers are often super surprised to learn that their students are struggling with basic number concepts.

-When I notice students struggling to order numbers or identify the greater number, I know it's time to work with interactive number lines.
-And, in this case, I believe that BIGGER really IS better!
-I'm talking LARGE-sized, LIFE-sized number lines!
+When I notice students struggling to order numbers or identify the greater number, I know it’s time to work with interactive number lines.
+And, in this case, I believe the BIGGER the number line, the better!
+I’m talking LARGE-sized, LIFE-sized number lines!
 Right there on the classroom floor!